Religion & Philosophy

 What is Philosophy?

 “Philosophy” is an academic discipline in which scholars make arguments about and seek understanding of some of humanity’s most important concepts.
 Philosophers investigate the big, hard to define ideas that matter to human life.
 Among other big issues, they ask questions about being (ontology), knowledge (epistemology), beauty and taste (aesthetics), justice and judgment (ethics), and the nature of reality (metaphysics).
-Philosophers also investigate many other fascinating topics such as political theory, social organization, mind and consciousness, historical and scientific method, logic and reason, information and technology, computing, and the list goes on.
+Philosophers also investigate many other fascinating topics such as political theory, social organization, mind and consciousness, historical and scientific method, logic and reason, information and technology, computing, and the list goes on

 Do I have to be “religious” to study religion and philosophy?

-People of many different religious opinions can be interested in religion and philosophy.
+People of many different opinions can be interested in religion and philosophy.
 People from every faith tradition or none can seek understanding of the role of religion in human life, and ask the hard questions about big ideas.

 For people of faith who are interested in leadership, the academic study of Religion and Philosophy can be an excellent starting point.
 Religious Studies and Philosophy can challenge and equip students to become thinking believers, well versed in their “home tradition,” and ready to uphold and defend their views.
 In this way, we prepare future leaders of churches and other religious institutions.
 We have many students who go on into graduate education in seminary and divinity schools.
 Our students consistently report back that the education they received at Mars Hill University prepared them well for the rigors of graduate level education and beyond.